-The rated payload of the Robot Arm depends on the center of gravity offset of the payload as shown in Figure The relationship between the rated payload and the center of gravity offset. below.
+The rated payload of the Robot Arm depends on the center of gravity offset of the payload as shown in Figure .
 The center of gravity offset is defined as the distance from the center of the tool flange to the center of gravity of the attached payload.
 When computing the payload mass in a pick and place application, for example, consider both the gripper and object handled by the gripper.

-The robot may have reduced acceleration capability if the payload Center of Gravity exceeds the workspace of 1750 mm with 20 kg payload.
+The robot may have reduced acceleration capability if the payload Center of Gravity exceeds the workspace of 1300 mm with 30 kg payload.